Gardening Recipes

 A jar of pure beautyberry juice ready for the fridge and future beautyberry recipes!

 What does the base unsweetened beautyberry concentrate/juice taste like?
 Almost exactly like hibiscus roselle tea (from Hibiscus sabdariffa).
-Tangy, slightly sweet, with interesting slightly spicy and bitter notes at the end.
+Tangy, slightly sweet, with interesting mildly spicy notes at the end.

 Beautyberry nutritional content

-While there’s no available data we’ve seen on beautyberry nutrition, our guess — based on the berries’ flavor and color — is that beautyberries:
+While there’s no available data on beautyberry nutrition, our guess — based on the berries’ flavor and color — is that beautyberries:

-• have very high Vitamin C levels (tang),
+• have high Vitamin C levels (hence their tang),

 • contain high concentrations of other vitamins and minerals,